-3. Using the IEADB to identify variation in IEA design
+Using the IEADB to Identify Variation in IEA Design

 The IEADB seeks to help scholars describe, compare, and explain variation in IEA design, deepening our understanding of IEA emergence, design, membership, and effectiveness.
-Providing fully-searchable texts allows scholars to identify and categorize how IEA design varies with respect to goals, obligations, and enforcement strategies as well as dispute resolution, amendments, and entry into force.
+Providing fully searchable texts allows scholars to identify and categorize how IEA design varies with respect to goals, obligations, and enforcement strategies as well as dispute resolution, amendments, and entry into force.
 The IEADB initially sought to code key design features for all IEAs to document such variation.
-That work identified 33 IEA design features which, collectively, captured the major functions that IEAs perform.
-Of these, some proved simple to identify (Title, Source of text, and Entry into Force) while others required extensive coder training (e.g., Substantive obligations, Administrative financing, and Information exchange).
+That work identified thirty-three IEA design features that, collectively, captured the major functions that IEAs perform.
+Of these, some proved simple to identify (title, source of text, and entry into force), while others required extensive coder training (e.g., substantive obligations, administrative financing, and information exchange).
 We succeeded in coding those features for 173 MEAs (152 agreements and 21 protocols and amendments).
 Codebook development clarified the need for a three-stage process to identify useful categories of IEA variation and to code IEAs into those categories.
-Stage 1 requires two trained coders reading each IEA multiple times to determine which of the 33 design features they contained relevant information on.
-Stage 2 requires extracting and comparing all paragraphs from all IEAs that related to a given design feature to create codebook categories that would allow accurate and consistent coding of how that feature varied.
-Stage 3, then, requires reliably applying those coding rules to any provisions of interest in the IEAs selected.
+Stage 1 requires two trained coders reading each IEA multiple times to determine on which of the thirty-three design features it contains relevant information.
+Stage 2 requires extracting and comparing all paragraphs from all IEAs related to a given design feature to create codebook categories that will allow accurate and consistent coding of how that feature varied.
+Stage 3, then, requires reliably applying those coding rules to any provisions of interest in the selected IEAs.

 The IEADB team completed Stage 1, identifying all paragraphs in each of the 173 MEAs as containing information relevant to at least one design feature.
-That exercise proved that even with extensive training and coding, intercoder reliability was elusive for Stage 1 alone.8 We concluded that coding 1,300 MEAs for 33 design features, each with multiple sub-features, was impractical.
+That exercise proved that even with extensive training and coding, intercoder reliability was elusive for Stage 1 alone.8 We concluded that coding 1,300 MEAs for 33 design features, each with multiple subfeatures, was impractical.
+The process also revealed that the IEADB could not create appropriate codebook categories (Stage 2) or make appropriate coding choices (Stage 3) without knowing, in advance, the research questions and perspectives of the scholar involved.